calvinbui/calvin.me-jekyll/_posts/2016-12-01-wordpress-to-jekyll.md

 <!-- more -->

 Honestly, what hasn't been said about Jekyll?
 Static sites are definitely the way to go.
-I've been hearing about vulnerabilities in WordPress and Drupal on and off, even more so since listening to security podcasts like Risky Biz.
+I've been hearing about vulnerabilities in [WordPress](https://wpvulndb.com/) and [Drupal](https://www.drupal.org/security) on and off, even more so since listening to security podcasts like [Risky Biz](http://risky.biz/).

 What I never thought I'd say is my site is now somewhat...open-source?
-You can find all of it's code on my GitHub project [https://github.com/calvinbui/calvin.me](calvinbui/calvin.me).
+You can find all of its code on my GitHub project [https://github.com/calvinbui/calvin.me](calvinbui/calvin.me).
 There, you can find some drafts I'm working on as well if you want to spoil yourself.

 To sum up my own experience for the transition: